Joe Collier

 Joel Dale Collier (June 7, 1932 – May 6, 2024) was an American professional football coach who was the head coach of the Buffalo Bills of the American Football League (AFL) from 1966 through part of 1968, compiling a 13–16–1 record.
 He later coached in the National Football League (NFL).
 He played college football for the Northwestern Wildcats, earning first-team All-American honors in 1952 and 1953.

 College career

 Collier attended Northwestern University, where he played on the Northwestern Wildcats football team.
 In 1952, his junior season, he broke Big Ten Conference records by catching seven touchdown passes and accumulating 650 receiving yards.
 He was named to the 1952 College Football All-America Team.
-Following the 1953 college football season, in which he captained the Wildcats and again earned All-American honors, Collier was selected by the New York Giants in the 22nd round of the 1954 NFL draft.
+Following the 1953 college football season, in which he captained the Wildcats and again earned All-American honors, Collier was selected 257th overall by the New York Giants in the 22nd round of the 1954 NFL draft.
 However, Collier decided not to play professional football, instead becoming an assistant coach at Western Illinois University after a three-year stint in the U.S. Army.
 Collier spent three seasons as a Western Illinois assistant, from 1957 to 1959.